Introduction

 Dividing property and debts

 Dividing property and debts can be complicated.
-So if you have property and debt together, it's even more important to consider getting legal advice.
-See Dividing property and debts after you separate for more information.
+If you have property and debt together, get legal advice.

 If you can't afford a lawyer